 Due to the absence of recourse, the capitalisation of the project or the project company must be looked at carefully.
 Some lenders require the sponsor’s capital to be considered at the outset, prior to any bank funding.
 They might not request such condition if they are satisfied of the credit standing of the sponsors or the security (bank guarantee or letter of credit) to ensure the sponsor’s capital commitment.

-The sponsors and lenders might be concerned about the sale of shares and pre-emption rights, and the lenders will want to know if the initial sponsor group will be still in place until the loan is paid in full.
+The sponsors and lenders might be concerned about the sale of shares and pre-emption rights, and the lenders will want to know if the initial sponsor group will still be in place until the loan is paid in full.

 The sponsors may choose to raise finance directly themselves for financing a project, or indirectly through a project vehicle.
 If they choose the latter option, the financing may be raised on balance sheet terms or on limited recourse terms.
 Projects are often debt financed using loans as opposed to other forms of finance.
 All projects cannot share the same structure, although they might have similarities.

 Export credit agencies (ECAs) also play a very important role in the financing of infrastructure and other projects in emerging markets, providing subsidised finance to direct exporters or to importers.
 ECAs are to assist in the export of goods or services sourced from that country.
-They also can be used to assist developing countries by financing the export of goods or services to those countries.
+They can also be used to assist developing countries by financing the export of goods or services to those countries.
 The use of ECAs is to provide political risk insurance, commercial risk insurance, interest rate support and direct lending to the importer or buyer.